 A&M Films first release came in April 1971 with Mad Dogs and Englishmen.
 A camera crew joined Joe Cocker and Leon Russell with 42 musicians, family and friends on their 1970 United States tour of 43 cities.
-The film was produced by Harry Marks, Pierre Aldidge and Bob Abel with Jerry Moss as the executive producer; Sidney Levin was its co-director and editor.
+The film was produced by Harry Marks, Pierre Aldridge and Bob Abel with Jerry Moss as the executive producer; Sidney Levin was its co-director and editor.

 A&M Films was officially formed around July 1981 to acquire and develop properties for film, television and theater.
 Gil Friesen was named president and CEO and Andy Meyer was appointed Executive Vice President with responsibility for acquiring and developing properties and managing the company.
 A&M Films was to be mutually exclusive from A&M Records.

 A&M Films oversaw production of promotional films, often of bands rehearsing on the A&M Soundstage.
 These promotional films were the forerunner to music videos.